shivannis/xandr-docs-public/xandr-docs/finance/billing.md

 ---
-title: Microsoft Invest - Billing
+title: Finance - Billing
-description: This article provides resources for accessing and understanding your billing information like pricing terms, credit status, and so on. ms.date: 10/28/2023 ms.custom: finance
+description: This article provides resources for accessing and understanding your billing information. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Billing
+# Finance - Billing

 For real-time inventory, Microsoft Advertising serves as the clearinghouse by paying inventory sellers and then billing buyers.
 Networks and direct marketers pay their managed publishers directly.
 This section provides resources for accessing and understanding your billing information.